-Occupational Therapy Assistant AS Associate of Science degree
+Occupational Therapy Assistant AS

 The A.S. in Occupational Therapy Assistant transfers into a Bachelor of Applied Arts and Sciences (B.A.A.S.) degree program at ENMU.

 Note: In order to improve student success probability and reduce unnecessary attrition, all students must take the University Skills Placement Test prior to entering the program.